 Understand how other departments use customer data and get inputs on what they want to achieve from a small business CRM.
 For example, the sales team want to identify the best deals to improve sales efficiency and close more deals; the support team want insights into customer data to boost relationships and reduce churn and so on.
 Once you have the required information, prepare a checklist of objectives, capabilities, and requirements which will help you during your CRM software evaluation.

 The best CRM for small business is one that helps you solve your business challenges and move you closer to your objectives.
 And choosing a small business CRM that has the right functionalities is one of the most important factors in CRM purchase.
-For example, if you’re a real estate agency, you will require a CRM system that manages listing and inventories, captures leads from website, tracks deals across sales pipelines, automation, custom workflows and so on.
+For example, if you’re a real estate agency, you will require a CRM system that manages listing and inventories, captures leads from the website, tracks deals across the pipeline, automation, custom workflows and so on.

 Tip: Create a checklist of the necessary features you require in a small business CRM.
 Then make a list of CRM vendors and begin your evaluation process.